Danelaw: Chronology

-903 − Æthelwald incited the East Anglian Danes into breaking the peace.
+903Æthelwald incited the East Anglian Danes into breaking the peace.
 They ravaged Mercia before winning a pyrrhic victory that saw the death of Æthelwald and the Danish King Eohric; this allowed Edward the Elder to consolidate power.

-911 − The English defeated the Danes at the Battle of Tettenhall.
+911The English defeated the Danes at the Battle of Tettenhall.
 The Northumbrians ravaged Mercia but were trapped by Edward and forced to fight.

-917 − In return for peace and protection, the Kingdoms of Essex and East Anglia accepted Edward the Elder as their suzerain overlord.
+917In return for peace and protection, the Kingdoms of Essex and East Anglia accepted Edward the Elder as their suzerain overlord.

 Æthelflæd, Lady of the Mercians, took the borough of Derby.

-918 − The borough of Leicester submitted peaceably to Æthelflæd's rule.
+918The borough of Leicester submitted peaceably to Æthelflæd's rule.
 The people of York promised to accept her as their overlord, but she died before this could come to fruition.
 She was succeeded by her brother, the Kingdoms of Mercia and Wessex united in the person of King Edward.

-919 − Norwegian Vikings under King Ragnvald Sygtryggsson of Dublin took York.
+919Norwegian Vikings under King Ragnvald Sygtryggsson of Dublin took York.

-920 − Edward was accepted as father and lord by the King of the Scots, by Rægnold, the sons of Eadulf, the English, Norwegians, Danes and others all of whom dwelt in Northumbria and the King and people of the Strathclyde Welsh.
+920Edward was accepted as father and lord by the King of the Scots, by Rægnold, the sons of Eadulf, the English, Norwegians, Danes and others all of whom dwelt in Northumbria and the King and people of the Strathclyde Welsh.

-954 − King Eric was driven out of Northumbria, his death marking the end of the prospect of a Northern Viking Kingdom stretching from York to Dublin and the Isles.
+954King Eric was driven out of Northumbria, his death marking the end of the prospect of a Northern Viking Kingdom stretching from York to Dublin and the Isles.